pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1338 Working with Spark Interactively

+Today, I have been studying how to work with a Spark cluster interactively.
+I have a Jupyter notebook with Spark deployed on an Oracle server, which allows me to perform my testing activities in this cluster.
+Additionally, I learned about the potential issues that can arise with Jar files in Java, and I discovered a new concept called "uber Java jar," which refers to a jar file that contains all the necessary dependencies.
+Tomorrow, I will continue exploring Spark and Java.

 #### Day 1337 Spark and Java Lambda Functions

 Today, I have been studying how to write Spark functions using lambda expressions instead of creating separate classes for each operation.
 Additionally, I have been exploring the Serialization and Deserialization process in Java.
 I've often encountered Java classes that implement the Serialization interface, but I never took the time to ponder the reason behind it.